 Such, then, are ten principles that have loomed large during the two centuries of modern conservative thought.
 Other principles of equal importance might have been discussed here: the conservative understanding of justice, for one, or the conservative view of education.
 But such subjects, time running on, I must leave to your private investigation.

 The great line of demarcation in modern politics, Eric Voegelin used to point out, is not a division between liberals on one side and totalitarians on the other.
 No, on one side of that line are all those men and women who fancy that the temporal order is the only order, and that material needs are their only needs, and that they may do as they like with the human patrimony.
 On the other side of that line are all those people who recognize an enduring moral order in the universe, a constant human nature, and high duties toward the order spiritual and the order temporal.

 Adapted from The Politics of Prudence (ISI Books, 1993).
-Copyright © 1993 by Russell Kirk.
-Used by permission of the Estate of Russell Kirk.
+Copyright © The Russell Kirk Legacy, LLC.